LokiLuciferase/phenotrex/docs/usage.rst

         --weights \
         --out T3SS.pkl

-This will create a new model artifact ``T3SS.pkl`` in the directory, and a tabular file ``T3SS.pkl.rank`` representing the relative impact of input features on prediction output as learned by the model.
+This will create a new model artifact ``T3SS.pkl`` in the current directory, and a tabular file ``T3SS.pkl.rank`` representing the relative impact of input features on prediction output as learned by the model.